-The Ketner School of Business offers four majors leading to the B.S. degree: Accounting, Business Administration, Information Systems, and Marketing.
-The Information Systems major has concentrations in Accounting Information Systems and Programming.
-Minors in Accounting, Business Administration and Economics are offered for majors in non-business disciplines.
-A minor in Information Systems is also offered.
+The Ketner School of Business offers a B.S. degree in business administration with four concentrations: Accounting, General Management, Information Systems, and Marketing.
+Minors in Accounting, Business Administration, Economics, Information Systems, and Marketing are offered for majors in non-business disciplines.
+Economics and Information Systems minors are available to business administration majors.